rshtishi/pdf-barcodes-processor/README.md

   ```

   #### PDFBOX
-  I have used pdfbox to extract the images from pdf page.
-If the content in pdf is an image,
-  than the image extracted would be the whole pdf page.
-If the pdf content contains images and text, than from the pdf page would be extracted only the images.
+  I have used pdfbox to extract the images from the pdf page.
+If the content in pdf is an image then the image extracted would be the whole pdf page.
+If the pdf content contains images and text, then from the pdf page would be extracted only the images.

   #### OPENCV
-  I have used opencv for image processing, machine learning and computer vision.
-With opencv I trained a classifer to recognize
-  images that have barcode.
-In this release classifier works if image contain only one barcode  and is aligned horizontally.
-It
-  recognizes even if it was aligned vertically or askew but the cropping area it not very accurate.
-In future release I will
-  train classifier with a larger subset of data.
-OpenCV library is also used to perform operation on the image like cropping ,rotating and etc.
+  I have used OpenCV for image processing, machine learning, and computer vision.
+With OpenCV I trained a classifier to recognize images that have barcodes.
+This release classifier works if the image contains only one barcode and is aligned horizontally.
+It recognizes even if it was aligned vertically or askew but the cropping area is not very accurate.
+In a future release, I will train a classifier with a larger subset of data.
+OpenCV library is also used to operate on the image like cropping, rotating, etc.

   #### ZXING
-  I have used zxing library to decode the barcode images.
-It is the best option for open source barcode decoder libraries that i could find.
+  I have used the zxing library to decode the barcode images.
+It is the best option for open-source barcode decoder libraries that I could find.